santi1s/Big-Data/Big-Data/Technical-Troubleshooting.md

 </details>

-## Where to Go When You Don't Know Where to Look Next
+## Where to Go When You Don't Know What to Do Next
 ![image.png](/.attachments/image-6c139cb9-e882-468c-90c9-cd6579767e1b.png)

 ### Read Case Description/Error Message